joepuzzo/collision_detection/README.md

     - `node_modules, all the dependencies are here.
     - `test, any unit tests that are written will go here. typically named after the file they test in the format filename-spec.js.

+# Running the resolver
+* The resover is a command line tool that will accept a BonnMotion file and run through a simulation
+* In order to run the reslover type the following in the main directory of this project

+    `node resolver.js [path2file] [--speed|-s] speed [--verbose|-v]`
+* The speed and verbose flags are optional.
+Default speed is 1 ( I would suggest running it with 3 ) this just makes the simulation go quicker.
+* Verbose will log out the distances between nodes as the simulation runs
+* The final output of this resolver will be a new bon motion file. > this to a file without the verbose flag or copy the results to a file.

+# Running the validator
+* The validator is a command line tool that is used to evaluate a BonnMotion file.
+* In order to run the validator type the following in the main directory of this project

+    `node lib/algorithms/collision/collision-validator.js [path2file] [--verbose|-v]`
+* The verbose flag will give you more output.

+# BonnMotion Files
+* Cool!
+You now know how to run the tools but you don't have any files :(.
+Don't fret!
+There are a bunch of example files located here:

+    `test/sample_input/`
+* Run the resolver with `sample_6n.movements` it has a few collisions and 6 nodes.
+Then go ahead and validate the results with the validator!